 - Are there more people staying in your home than usual?

-If your home requires more electricity than it did in the past for any reason, the amount of your utility bill you offset will be affected even if your home solar system is working perfectly.
+If your home requires more electricity than it did in the past for any reason (maybe you installed a hot tub or enclosed your porch), the amount of your utility bill you offset will be affected even if your solar system is working perfectly.